-Ariel and I enjoy an active sex life.
+My wife Ariel and I enjoy an active sex life.
 Our intimate encounters are occasionally brief if we are extremely tired and want to have sex, “for medicinal purposes only.”
 But often we have aerobic “get-togethers” that raise our heart rates for an extended period.
 Hidden in this is the realization that in order to want to have sex with one another, we need to keep our communications open and honest.
 Otherwise our desire would dry up – pun intended!

 Diet, Hormones and an Interest in Health

 I have an active interest in well-being, health and longevity.
 This has led me to be honest about things that work and things that don’t.
 One of the things that has supported me in remaining robust and sexually active is hormone replacement.
 At some point during the natural aging process, my testosterone levels began falling.
 This led to fatigue, the beginnings of muscle loss and a lack of interest in, well anything…including sex.
 I currently use a bio-identical hormone cream with testosterone every day.
 I also take supplements and eat in a way that works for my body – a high protein/low carb approach.
 I know that different bodies have different needs so I am not recommending my routine for everyone, but I do recommend looking and telling the truth about what works for you and what doesn’t.
 People often think it takes a lot of “discipline” to eat well.
 What it takes is honesty – telling yourself the truth about how what you are consuming affects you.